Receive advanced alerts through a variety of means, including voice call, SMS and a

 This is to ensure the failure wasn’t caused by a connection issue close to the testing monitor.
 Once we have established two concurrent failures, we then process the error and send your notifications.

 All RapidSpike monitors can be configured with a threshold of sensitivity when created.
-This enables you to determine how responsive you want RapidSpike to be when sending your alerts.
+This enables you to determine how responsive you want RapidSpike to be when sending your Advanced Alerts.

 Extremely sensitive monitors send their alerts as soon as a problem occurs.
 However you can configure alert rules to only send alerts after numberous failures are encountered.